 grew up in Takehara, and this is her first time back in the town in five years.
 Fū enjoys photography and is often engrossed with taking pictures with her father's old Rollei 35S film camera.
 Despite being a shy girl, Fū tries her best to make friends and is spurred on by Kaoru Hanawa, a girl with a self-proclaimed scent fetish.
 She quickly befriends two other girls, Maon Sakurada, who whistles all the time, and Norie Okazaki, who loves baking.

-Fū begins capturing the moments she spends with her friends on camera, and learns of the "tamayura" phenomenon, which manifests as little specks of light that appear in photos whenever the people depicted within are happy.
+Together with her friends, Fū begins capturing the moments they spend together on camera, and learns of the "tamayura" phenomenon, which manifests as little specks of light that appear in photos whenever the people depicted within are happy.